amatsnev/rmk-notification/README.md

 # USE

-`docker run --rm rmk-notification `
+`docker run --rm -env-file /path/to/.env rmk-notification `